raas-dev/artery/devops/README.md

 Role _User Access Administrator_ is added to the infra SP in stg's and prod's resource groups for `bicep/deploy` to assign the managed identity of the App Service as Key Vault Reader and a service principal to ACR with role _AcrPull_.

+In addition for production pipeline, you must add production registry service connection to have RBAC role AcrPull in stg rg, for the pipeline to be able to reuse the Docker image from staging.

 ### Infra SP's required Azure AD permissions